 Sponsored by NAESP

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the NAESP Virtual Book Talks for Early Career School Principals community and go to the edWebinar Archives folder to take the CE quiz.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you view the recording or listen to the podcast and would like a CE certificate, join the NAESP Virtual Book Talks for Early Career School Principals community and go to the edWebinar Archives folder to take the CE quiz.

 In this edWebinar, innovative educators, learners, and authors Eric C. Sheninger and Thomas C. Murray outline eight keys in their book, Learning Transformed: 8 Keys To Designing Tomorrow’s Schools, Today.
 Each is a piece of a puzzle for transforming the K–12 education system of teaching and learning to intentionally design tomorrow’s schools so today’s learners are prepared for success and stand ready to create new industries, find new cures, and solve world problems.
 Built upon the foundation of leadership and school culture, a transformed learning experience fundamentally shifts the teaching and learning paradigm to one that is personal, while altering the use of authentic assessments, how technology is leveraged, the spaces in which the learning occurs, the way educators grow professionally, how schools collaborate with the community, and ultimately, the sustainability of the system as a whole.

 With all that we know about how students learn, the nature of the world they will face after graduation, and the educational inequities that have existed for centuries, maintaining a traditional, one-size-fits-all approach to teaching and learning is ineffective.
 The traditional model of schooling ultimately prepares students for the industrial model of the past.
 If we want our students to become successful citizens in a global society, we must dramatically shift to a more personal approach.
 This recorded edWebinar will be especially beneficial for early career and new school principals, but all school principals and district school leaders are welcomed to attend to learn how to be a part of the solution.